Fire and rescue services

 Every country or territory decides who can enter or leave through its borders.
 For specific information about the evidence you'll need to enter a foreign destination, check with the nearest embassy, consulate or immigration department of the destination you're entering.

 If you arrive by air or land, you won't need a visa.
-You'll be granted an initial stay of 180 days when you arrive.
+You'll be granted an initial stay of 90 days when you arrive.
+The maximum 90-day period is not guaranteed, and the decision on entry and visa duration is at the discretion of immigration authorities.

 To enter, you'll need to show proof of: